paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - name the tool: "Global Picture"? "fhv"?
 - "global picture" is what Dr. Saule called it on the NSF grant

+# 2021-03-03 through 2021-03-03

+## Accomplishments

+## Questions

+- spend some time talking about difference in architecture: Dr. Saule was curious about this

+## Goals

+- [ ] decide what microbenchmarks we're gonna use
+- [ ] confirm results with FHV/global picture tool
+- [ ] double-confirm with a second microbenchmark suite?
+- [ ] Confirm still ahve access to chameleon cloud

+### Some more detail on those goals:

+- look at what benchmark we're gonna do
+  - BW - STREAM
+  - Latencies
+    - TLB
+  - basic vector flops - FMA and such, with single/double precision
+  - integer arithmetic
+- Confirm
+  - make sure they run the way we expect (use another tool, not FHV)
+  - then confirm results with FHV
+- STREAM
+  - scale - copy with a fixed integer multiply
+  - copy is copy
+  - (NO READ BW)
+  - add is vector add
+  - Triad: FMA
+- Look at likwid benchmarks
+- Experiment, then come to Dr. Saule with results
+  - have a report for next week
+- Low priority: compare with second microbenchmark suite?

 # 2021-02-24 through 2021-03-03

 ## Accomplishments